moshekaplan/palo_alto_firewall_analyzer/README.md

 Run a single validator on all device groups:
 `pan_policy_validator.py --all --validator UnusedServices`

+Run all non-API validators on all device groups:
+`pan_policy_validator.py --all --no-api`

 Run all validators on all device groups (this may take a long time):
 `pan_policy_validator.py --all`